There are so many different types of granola out there, is it safe for dogs? Can dogs eat granola? This is everything you need to know!

 - Very Berry Doggy Granola Bars – These are made with cherries, 3 different types of seeds, and maple syrup.

 Granola bars are safe for your dog to eat in moderation.
 Be very careful with what is inside the granola bars.
 Don’t let your dog eat anything with chocolate, raisins, or too much sugar in it.
+If your dog eats too much fiber, it could give them temporary diarrhea.
+That’s why large quantities of granola is not a good idea for dogs.

 It’s always safest to either make your own granola for your dog or buy them doggy-safe granola treats that are safe for their bodies.